 Berlin is surrounded by a great deal of nature – and numerous excursion destinations can be reached surprisingly quickly and easily from the city.
-Therefore we present you here a carefully chosen selection of 11 special excursion destinations in Berlin and Brandenburg: Look forward to long walks in the countryside, fairytale palaces and monasteries as well as lots of fresh air!
+Therefore we present you here a carefully chosen selection of 11 special excursion destinations in Berlin and Brandenburg: Enjoy the last summer weekends with long walks in the countryside, explore fairytale palaces and monasteries as enjoy lots of fresh air!

 Stretching along the Havel river, from Wannsee to the Olympiastadion, Grunewald in the far west of Berlin covers a total area of 3,000 hectares.
 This makes it perfect for hiking in Berlin.
 One of its most famous sights is probably the Teufelsberg, measuring some 120 metres in height and housing the striking ruins of a listening installation.
 Not far away you will also find the 99-metre-high Drachenberg.
 Both hills offer a wide view over the forest – as well as from the 35-metre-high platform of the Grunewald Tower on the banks of the Havel.
 The four-kilometre-long exhibition "Wald.
 Berlin.
 Klima." ("Forest.Berlin.Climate") begins directly at the tower, allowing you to relax in nature and inform yourself.